veeam/blksnap/doc/README-upstream-kernel.md

 A "v3" patch on [patchwork](https://patchwork.kernel.org/project/linux-block/list/?series=737222) or [lore](https://lore.kernel.org/linux-block/20230404140835.25166-1-sergei.shtepa@veeam.com/) was posted at 4 April 2023.

+Thanks for preparing v4 patch:
+- Christoph Hellwig for his significant contribution to the project.
+- Fabio Fantoni for his participation in the project, useful advice and faith in the success of the project.
+- Donald Buczek for researching the module and user-space tool.
+His fresh look revealed a number of flaw.
+- Bagas Sanjaya for comments on the documentation.

+A "v4" patch ([cover](https://lore.kernel.org/lkml/20230609115206.4649-1-sergei.shtepa@veeam.com/) - [patches](https://lore.kernel.org/lkml/20230609115858.4737-1-sergei.shtepa@veeam.com/)) was posted at 9 June 2023.

+[A "v5" patch](https://lore.kernel.org/linux-block/ZIcsijGWeyk%2FFjHs@infradead.org/T/#mc6b9e9bb70021d25decba816766a80fe54911539) done immediately afterwards and which contains the majority of response emails, is only a rebase on latest linux-block, was posted at 12 June 2023.

 ## Work in progress and news

-There is a work in progress for "v4", is possible view/test it from [this branch](https://github.com/SergeiShtepa/linux/tree/blksnap-master) of a linux fork git.
+There is a work in progress for "v6", is possible view/test it from [this branch](https://github.com/SergeiShtepa/linux/tree/blksnap-master) of a linux fork git.

-For testing this version, that have interface changes, [the blksnap branch stable-2.0](https://github.com/veeam/blksnap/tree/stable-v2.0) must be used, have updated library, tools and tests working with new upstream version.
+For testing this version, that have important changes, [the blksnap branch stable-2.0](https://github.com/veeam/blksnap/tree/stable-v2.0) must be used updated with the latest commits, to have library, tools and tests working with new upstream version.

 Latest news are also visible from [here](https://github.com/veeam/blksnap/issues/2)